 This award-winning, 17th-century pub is secreted in a secluded hamlet between the coastal plain and the beautiful Elwy Valley.
 The original sandstone frontage and mullion windows disguise a contemporary, slightly quirky interior, which features a log-burning stove and an eclectic choice of decor.
-Whilst beers from local microbreweries and Welsh cider quench a walker's thirst; hungry guests are rewarded with a stylish menu that has gained two AA Rosettes for chef Paul Antony-Smith.
-Local produce is the baseline for dishes that can include a starter of mackerel, charred chicory, pumpkin granola, squash foam.
+While beers from local microbreweries and Welsh cider quench a walker's thirst; hungry guests are rewarded with a stylish menu that has gained two AA Rosettes.
+Local produce is the baseline for dishes that can include a starter of crab langoustine and kohlrabi.
 Mains might be sausage-stuffed guinea fowl, corn bread leg Kiev, texture of sweetcorn; or beef, kidney and mushroom pie with bone marrow gravy.
-Finish with blackberry mousse, liquorice meringue and ice cream.
+Finish with a dark chocolate sphere filled with textures of passion fruit and chocolate.
 Four sumptuous rooms are available for guests seeking to incorporate a short break.

 Open all year

 Days closed: Monday

 Lunch: Tuesday to Saturday 12–2, Sunday 11.30–4.45

 Coach parties welcome, notice required